 The other factor is one that might require a bit more help: paying for it all.

 Paying for College

-Our expert on paying for college, Luanne Lee, a College Financial Planning Specialist and owner of Your College Planning Coach, is quick to point out that college is the second most expensive purchase that most people make in their lives.
-Luanne would know, as for the last 17 years, she’s been focused exclusively on helping families understand the financial aid process.
+Our expert on paying for college, Luanne Lee, a College Financial Planning Specialist and owner of Your College Planning Coach, is quick to point out that college is the second most expensive purchase most people make in their lives.
+Luanne would know; for the last 17 years, she’s been focused exclusively on helping families understand the financial aid process.
 Before that, she worked in financial services, so she’s a great person to ask.

 Additionally, not all savings plans are created equally.
 Saving for college via a 529 plan offers your family a number of tax advantages, but the money saved can only be used for specific expenses.
 Buying a computer is okay, but buying a plane ticket to fly to and from campus is not.
 Being aware of these differences early can help down the road.

-In fact, Luanne suggests starting to discuss college costs and what they can afford, as early as the eighth grade.
+In fact, Luanne suggests families start to discuss college costs and what they can afford as early as the eighth grade.
 Parents should “set expectations with their students on ‘this is what we as your parents can afford, your job as a student is to get good grades, SAT scores, volunteer, write essays for scholarships,’” making it clear that this is a team effort.
 Doing so will also provide incentives for students to work harder, seeing that they have an important part to play in the process.

 The FAFSA and Other Aid

 If you’ve heard anything about college financial aid, then chances are you’re familiar with the FAFSA, or Free Application for Federal Student Aid, at least in passing.